jdshaeffer/my-vim/README.md

-just my vim config \n
+just my vim config

-.vimrc is included - if you want all this, make sure to put your .vimrc at $HOME (~)
+.vimrc is included - if you want all this, make sure to move the .vimrc at $HOME (~) e.g. `mv .vimrc ~`